 Over the years I’ve become less and less attached to Christmas presents, for me it’s become a point of anxiety rather than a joyful experience of giving and receiving gifts.
 To achieve the perfect balance of getting something that person will love, within your budget, without negatively impacting the environment or encouraging thoughtless consumerism is a huge challenge.
-And after several years of buying presents for the same family and friends over and over, it can become a chore, just another thing on the to-do list rather than a thoughtful andctivity fun a.
-So this year, I am setting myself a challenge, every present I buy needs to fall in to one of the below categories:
+And after several years of buying presents for the same family and friends over and over, it can become a chore, just another thing on the to-do list rather than a thoughtful and fun activity.
+So each year, I challenge myself to only buy from one of the below categories:

 Small business makes the world go round - that’s a song lyric yeah?
 Shopping small is not only critical to the economy and all that jazz but it’s got the indisputable three-way-feel-good factor: 1.
 You feel good for supporting a local biz.
 2. Your friend feels good getting a beautiful, thoughtful gift.
 3. And the biz owner feels good that people out there love the products she’s poured her heart and soul into.